dustinpfister/blog_posts/_posts/vuejs-lifecycle-create.md

 </html>
 ```

-## 2 - Vue create is called synchronously
+## 2 - Vue created is called synchronously

+The vue created hook is called synchronously so anything that might envolve heavy listing that is not delayed some how will delay the lifecycle from preceding to the mount hook.

 ```js
 new Vue({